celikmus/redux-xhr-middleware/README.md

 const store = createReduxStore();

 ```
-## Use in action creators to initiate XHR
+### 2. Use in your action creators to initiate XHR
+Your action creator needs to return an object with `types` and `xhr` properties, both must be provided.
 ```javascript
 const GET_SITES_REQUEST = 'GET_SITES_REQUEST';
 const GET_SITES_SUCCESS = 'GET_SITES_SUCCESS';